Foundations of geometric approximate group theory: Hyperbolic approximate groups revisited

+In this final chapter we discuss how the results of the previous chapters restrict the possible QI types of hyperbolic approximate groups.

+Our first main result (Theorem \ref{Asdim1Case}) provides the QI classification of non-elementary hyperbolic approximate groups of asymptotic dimension $1$.
+Recall that every non-elementary hyperbolic group of asymptotic dimension $1$ is quasi-isometric to some (hence any) non-abelian finitely-generated free group, hence there is only one QI class of non-elementary hyperbolic groups of $\asdim =1$.
+We are going to extend this result by showing that there is also only one QI class of non-elementary hyperbolic approximate groups of asymptotic dimension $1$, in particular, every non-elementary hyperbolic approximate group of asymptotic dimension $1$ is quasi-isometric to a group.
+After establishing this result, we will also discuss a number of further related rigidity results.

-In this chapter we establish that non-elementary hyperbolic approximate groups have exponential internal growth.
-Note that the arguments usually employed in the group case do not work in this situation; in particular, non-elementary hyperbolic approximate groups do not have to contain non-abelian free subsemigroups.
+Our second main result establishes that non-elementary hyperbolic approximate groups have exponential internal growth (Theorem \ref{ExponentialGrowth}).
+The corresponding result in the group case is easily established by a ping-pong argument, but this argument is not available in the approximate case, since non-elementary hyperbolic approximate groups do not have to contain non-abelian free subsemigroups.
 In our proof we distinguish two cases.
+If the asymptotic dimension of the approximate group in question equals $1$, then we can refer to our first main result.
 For non-elementary hyperbolic approximate groups of asymptotic dimension $\geq 2$ we can establish exponential growth via classical arguments comparing asymptotic dimension and critical exponent in quasi-cobounded hyperbolic spaces.
-These arguments, however, break down if the approximate group in question has asymptotic dimension $1$.

-However, by assembling the results of previous sections, we are able to show that every non-elementary hyperbolic approximate group of asymptotic dimension $1$ is quasi-isometric to a finitely-generated free group.
-This then allows us to reduce the case of asymptotic dimension $1$ to the group case.
+One advantage of this approach is that it provides an explicit lower bound on the exponential growth rate in terms of asymptotic dimension.